-This time last year the floods brought devastation to farming communities across Cumbria, Lancashire, Northumberland, County Durham and Yorkshire.
-With winds of up to 81 mph and record breaking rainfall, Storm Desmond caused damage to residential properties, farm buildings, riverbanks and the loss of livestock.
-Closely followed by Storm Eva and Frank the devastation extended across the UK.
+This time last week the floods brought devastation to farming communities across the UK.
+With strong winds and heavy rainfall, Storm Ciara caused damage to residential properties, farm buildings, riverbanks and the loss of livestock.
+With Storm Denis due to hit the UK this weekend make sure you're prepared.

 First things first, do you recognise these symbols*?

 According to the UKDN Waterflow nationwide survey 82% of respondents were not at all confident that they knew the difference between the three symbols**.
 In order to know what’s happening in your area it’s important to understand the warnings given out.
 These symbols are used on TV weather reports and also feature online at the Government and MET office websites.
 As the old saying goes “Failure to prepare is preparing to fail” so make sure you can identify these symbols and understand what their telling you.

 1. Severe Flood warning – Severe flooding, danger to life.